buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcElementAssembly.md

 # IfcElementAssembly

-The _IfcElementAssembly_ represents complex element assemblies aggregated from several elements, such as discrete elements, building elements, or other elements.
+The _IfcElementAssembly_ represents complex element assemblies aggregated from several elements, such as discrete elements, building elements, or other elements.<!-- end of definition -->

 > EXAMPLE Steel construction assemblies, such as trusses and different kinds of frames, can be represented by the _IfcElementAssembly_ entity.
 Premanufactured or precast elements are examples of the general _IfcElementAssembly_ entity